 Indigenous Access Program

-If you are an Aboriginal or a Torres Strait Islander, you can get better access to Medicare services to help with your health.
+If you are an Aboriginal or a Torres Strait Islander Australian we can help, you can get better access to Medicare services including the:

 The program provides:

 - The Medicare Aboriginal and Torres Strait Islander Access Line on 1800 556 955

 Read more about Medicare Services for Indigenous Australians.

 Medicare Liaison Officers

 In keeping with our promise to deliver great service to all Australians, we work with Aboriginal and Torres Strait Islander communities and health care providers to improve access to our services.